antonioSF/css/README.md

 * **inline-start**: The element is moved down to clear floats on start side of its containing block, that is the left floats on ltr scripts and the right floats on rtl scripts.
 * **inline-end**: The element is moved down to clear floats on end side of its containing block, that is the right floats on ltr scripts and the left floats on rtl scripts.

 In the Example below, we want the first column ```col--4``` element left alone on the left side of the container.
-So we want the column that cames after it, to clear left.
+So the column that cames after it, must clear left.

 ```html